 If you do have symptoms, call your health care provider to be referred for testing.
 If you are a student, call Student Health Services at 802-656-3350.
 Faculty, staff, and students far from campus should contact their nearest primary care provider.

 Yes.
 In addition to testing students with symptoms through Student Health Services, UVM is working with the Health Department and National Guard to provide testing.

-Stay tuned for testing dates and information on signing up to get tested
+See our testing page for dates and information on signing up to get tested.